Tailscale Tunnel Setup Guide

 TLS Handshake Timeout (Let's Encrypt Rate Limiting)

-If ./uis deploy tailscale-tunnel or ./uis tailscale expose <service> reports a TLS handshake timeout, check the Tailscale proxy pod logs:
+If ./uis network up tailscale or ./uis network expose tailscale <service> reports a TLS handshake timeout, check the Tailscale proxy pod logs:

 ./uis shell